 All this means that as teachers we need to provide guidance for students to enable safe and successful searching.
 As one of the teachers I interviewed for my research put it:

-I believe that for young students we need to provide a combination of filtered internet and teaching of internet safety skills.
-I also like to provide students with weblinks to suitable sites via our school LMS (KnowledgeNET) and use the data projector to model searching strategies.
+I believe that for young students we need to provide a combination of filtered internet and teaching of internet safety skills and search strategies.
+I also like to provide students with weblinks to suitable sites via a Google site, Weebly or blog and use a data projector or large screen tv to model searching strategies.
 As students' skills develop I gradually withdraw the scaffolding to allow them to develop their independent search skills.
-For those without an LMS, sites such as Filamentality or a Wiki can be used to post weblinks or lists with hyperlinks can be created in Word or Powerpoint.

-Guided Inquiry: Carol Kuhlthau and Ross Todd outline six characteristics of guided inquiry.
+Carol Kuhlthau and Ross Todd outline six characteristics of guided inquiry.
+(Word doc)

 Fidel, R., Davies, R. Douglass, M., Holder J., Hopkins, C. & Kushner E. et al (1999).
 A visit to the information mall: Web-searching behavior of high school students.
 Journal of the American Society for Information Science and Technology, 50(1): p.
 24-37.